melion11/social-network-functional/README.md

 and you can also change yours.
 There is also a feed of posts that the user can create.
 ![](src/assets/images/readme/mainPage.png)

 The dialogue page is reflected below.
-This page does not work with the API, but all actions are close to the real one
 ![](src/assets/images/readme/dialogsPage.png)

 More than 24,900 users have already registered on the social network.
 You can see their entire list in the "Users"